Applying for a place

 Please see the full admissions policy for tie-breaker and more details:

-The academy will keep a waiting list which will be used to fill any vacancies arising if children leave during the year, or withdraw from a place that has been offered.
+Franklin will keep a wait list which will be used to fill any vacancies arising if children leave during the year, or withdraw from a place that has been offered.

 If your child is not allocated a place and you wish to appeal you have the right to do this under the Admissions Appeals Code.
 For Ark academies, appeals are organised by an external agency who will establish an independent panel to hear the appeal.